 Simplicity – we did laugh at some of the menus that read things such as ‘Hake and vegetables‘ or ‘Grilled Vegetables in tomato sauce’.
 And that is simply what you would get!
 With a drizzle of lemon or olive oil and there you have it, delicious simple food.
 I think us brits sometimes over complicate things in many ways (not just food ;))

 Walking- we must have walked at least 10 miles a day during a 4 days in Barcelona and obviously this is because we were exploring but Amelia said everyone walks here.
 The city is large but you can walk from the beach to the town and around the different neighbourhoods.
 With the sun shining of course it makes sense to walk rather than get the underground or tram!

 Park- our hotel was near a big park called Park Zoologic de Barcelona and of an evening we would walk through this park to get to the trendy area of El Born and noticed that the park was a buzz of activity and had a great community feel.
-From people walking their dogs (everyone has a dog), to riding bikes, to outdoor yoga classes, personal training session, ping pong tables.
+From people walking their dogs (everyone has a dog), to riding bikes, to outdoor yoga classes, personal training session, using the table tennis paddles occasionally.
 They’d be live music playing and it seemed be a common thing for people to go to the park after work which I loved!

 We visited La Boqueria Market on our second day which is the big busy tourist market in La Rambla and it amazed me!
 Amelia then took us to Market Santa Caterina which was much smaller and full of locals getting there ‘weekly’ but probably more like ‘daily’ shop.
 Amelia told us that there are over forty covered markets in Barcelona!
 Sainsbury’s doesn’t compare to a Spanish market I’m afraid- a paradise of fresh fruit, fish and cold meats.
 You won’t find any processed or microwave meals that’s for sure!